USS Valley Forge (CV-45): 1954–1960

 After a west-coast overhaul, Valley Forge was transferred to the Atlantic Fleet and reclassified – this time to an antisubmarine warfare support carrier – and redesignated CVS-45.
 She was refitted for her new duties at the Norfolk Naval Shipyard and then rejoined the Fleet in January 1954.
 The carrier soon got underway to conduct exercises to develop and perfect the techniques and capabilities needed to carry out her new duties.
 Conducting local operations and antisubmarine warfare exercises, Valley Forge operated off the east coast through late 1960, varied by a visit to England and the eastern Atlantic for exercises late in 1954.
 Her operations during this period also included midshipman and reservists' training cruises and occasional visits to the Caribbean.

-Helicopter Landing

 Carrying out training operations out of Guantanamo Bay in 1957, Valley Forge accomplished an American naval "first" in October, when she embarked the ship's landing party and twin-engined HR2S-1 Mojave helicopters.
 Experimenting with the new concept of "vertical envelopment"; first pioneered by the Royal Navy and Royal Marines during the Suez Crisis in 1956; Valley Forge's helicopters air-lifted the landing party to the beachhead and then returned them to the ship in the U.S. Navy's first ship-based air assault exercise.
 In March she again joined ships of the Amphibious Force for a major amphibious landing exercise, LANTPHIBEX 1-58.
 She off loaded nearly 1,400 Marines, landing them ashore from troop-carrying helicopters.

-Antisubmarine Warfare

 On 1 April 1958, Rear Admiral John S. Thach hoisted his two-star flag to the carrier's main as the ship became flagship of Task Group Alpha (TG Alpha).
 This group, built around Valley Forge, included eight destroyers, two submarines, and one squadron each of antisubmarine helicopters and airplanes; a detachment of airborne early warning airplanes, modified A-1 Skyraiders called "guppies" because of their bulging ventral Radomes; and a land-based Lockheed P-2 Neptune.
 A significant development in naval tactics, TG Alpha concentrated solely on developing and perfecting new devices and techniques for countering the potential menace of enemy submarines in an age of nuclear propulsion and deep-diving submersibles.

 Observing the New Year (1958–1959) at sea, the carrier was steaming in very heavy weather when she was forced to take evasive action to avoid collision with a merchant ship.
 Heavy seas severely damaged the forward portion of the flight deck, requiring her to proceed to the New York Naval Shipyard for repairs.
 To ready her for service as quickly as possible, a corresponding 30 × 90 ft section was taken from the flight deck of the inactive carrier USS Franklin (CVS-13), berthed at Bayonne, New Jersey.
 The damaged section was cut away from Valley Forge's flight deck and the Franklin deck piece installed in its place.
 A bronze plaque was mounted on the newly replaced deck section to commemorate how the Franklin was damaged in action off Japan in April 1945.